nickcharlton/site/_posts/2020-04-26-automating-ubuntu-2004-installs-with-packer.md

 quote the `sed` line, as otherwise we [fall into a trap when loading `cloud-init` configuration, as it seems to think it's YAML][9].

-This took quite a bit of time to get working right (and this configuration could perhaps do with a little bit of tidying up, too).
+This took quite a bit of time to get working right.
 To solve issues along the way, I:

-* Used Alt + F2 to get a working `tty`,
+* Used Alt + F2 to get a working console when the installer failed or got stuck,
 * Read the output of `/var/log/installer/subiquity-debug.log` to get the network configuration correct,
-* and `/var/log/syslog` to debug the YAML parsing issues around the `late-commands`.
+* …and `/var/log/syslog` to debug the YAML parsing issues around the `late-commands`.

 [1]: https://www.debian.org/devel/debian-installer/